Functional dyspepsia (FD) is a chronic digestive condition that includes feelings of prolonged indigestion without a clear structural cause.

 - skip high-fat foods because they may slow the emptying of your stomach

 FD occurs in each person differently.
-Symptoms can vary, and it can take time to be diagnosed while your doctor rules out other conditions.
+Symptoms can vary, and your doctor may order tests to confirm a diagnosis.

 Remember to get the support you need to help manage the condition.
-You may find that modifications to your lifestyle, certain medications, and mental health support relieve symptoms and improve your quality of life.
+Modifications to your lifestyle, certain medications, and mental health support may relieve symptoms and improve your quality of life.